Lilly Fellows Program 30th Annual National Conference

 presented by St. Mary’s University, San Antonio, Texas

 The 30th Annual Lilly Fellows National Conference, originally scheduled on the St. Mary’s University campus, will be held virtually.
+Registration to participate in the plenary discussions is required.

 The theme of this year’s conference, “The Tranquility of Order,” suggests how we should think about, and engage in, Christian higher education as we continue to read the “signs of the times” (Gaudium et Spes, para.
 44).
 The theme indicates to us, as educators, that we have a responsibility to the tranquility of order, which we recognize can be mirrored in the souls of students, through the process of education, and for the sake of the common good that flows from education.